 Drive to Alchi Monastery

-Every village in Ladakh has its own monastery that is usually known by the name of the village.
+Every village in the region has its own monastery that is usually known by the name of the village.
 So is Alchi Monastery that can be reached via a small detour on way to Lamayuru.
-If you are someone who admires wall murals like I do, I suggest an independent half-day tour to this lovely monastery.
-Make sure you have a Lama guiding you through the painted walls and large mud based stucco work on the walls of the monastery.
+If you are someone who admires wall murals as I do, I suggest an independent half-day tour to this lovely monastery.
+Make sure you have a Lama guiding you through the painted walls and large mud-based stucco work on the walls of the monastery.

 At Manjushri temple, you see four different images of her in 4 colors – golden, orange, blue and green placed back to back.
 The ceiling of this temple has all the designs that resemble textile designs interspersed with hunting scenes depicting various animals including tigers and horses and arms like bows and arrows.
 Alchi monastery is the first place where I saw the use of black and white colors for painting.
 While usually, they are missing from the palette except as support colors for skin tone and hair.

 Style of painting at Alchi is distinctly Kashmiri.
 As the Lama Ji told us, only Kashmiri painters could have worked in the harsh climate of the region.
 There are lots of Persian features that you can see in paintings that remind you that Ladakh was a part of the silk route.
 And must have seen many races from east and west passing by.

 In the courtyard of Alchi Monastery lies a unique stupa that you can go inside.
 This is also profusely painted inside.
 You can happily stand inside and admire the paintings – insulated a bit from the cold.